Dessemy/dotfiles/README.md

-# Hyprland Setup

-> My personal Hyprland configuration for Arch Linux — opinionated, minimal, and Gruvbox-themed.
+> My personal Hyprland configuration for Arch Linux — opinionated, and minimal.

 ---